flipz357/flipz357.github.io/index.md

 #### Other interests ✨:

 NLP for history / humanities: Nowadays we got huge digitized historic data sets at our fingertips.
 How can computers help us make sense of tremendous amounts of such data?
 In a project, we've tried automatically reconstructing coordinates and movement patterns for thousands of medieval entities (🤴👸🧑‍🌾...), starting from the time of the Carolingian dynasty (ca. 750 CE) to Maximilian I. (ca. 1500 CE).
-Of course, "automatic" also means that there's much room for reducing the error of the resconstructions -- If you've got a nice idea for reducing the error in such approximations, [here's](https://github.com/flipz357/regesta-imperii-to-semgis) has code and data.
+Of course, "automatic" also means that there's much room for reducing the error of the resconstructions -- If you've got an idea for reducing the error in such approximations, [here's](https://github.com/flipz357/regesta-imperii-to-semgis) has code and data.

 ### Selected works 📜